Chamber vs Fade matchup in Valorant

 The Sentinel (Chamber) vs Initiator (Fade) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Chamber's Sentinel abilities serve different purposes than Fade's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Sentinel abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Chamber's Sentinel toolkit may excel at certain aspects while Fade's Initiator kit counters others.
-The Chamber advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Fade advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Chamber has favorable matchups against 20 agents and unfavorable matchups against 7 agents in Valorant.
-Chamber's strongest matchup is against Gekko with a 100.0% win rate.
-The most challenging matchup is Vyse at 36.0% win rate.
+Chamber has favorable matchups against 19 agents and unfavorable matchups against 8 agents in Valorant.
+Chamber's strongest matchup is against Harbor with a 87.5% win rate.
+The most challenging matchup is Gekko at 40.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Chamber matchup win rates and combat stats in Valorant (Patch 12.01)
+Chamber matchup win rates and combat stats in Valorant (Patch 12.04)

 Opponent